randell/ansible-test/README.md

 ##Troubleshooting

-* You cannot re-execute the ec2 playbooks without killing all the exisiting instances.
+* You cannot re-execute the ec2 playbooks without terminating all the exisiting instances that were created by the previous playbook execution.
 * You can re-execute the vagrant playbooks by:

         vagrant provision lb1